d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

 - suggested: dApp frontends encode higher fees.
 The smart contract does not enforce them as a requirement.
 - enforced: the smart contract itself enforces a minimum excess fee for app calls.

-An implementation consideration that was pointed out by [withheld] is that for composable protocols (e.g. a DEX) the "suggested" approach would likely be preferable to preserve ease of composability.
+An implementation consideration that was pointed out by Fergal Walsh from [Tinyman](https://tinyman.org/) is that for composable protocols (e.g. a DEX) the "suggested" approach would likely be preferable to preserve ease of composability.
 For example, a DEX swap may be called by a swap router smart contract instead of directly.
 In these cases, fees are almost always paid in the outer application call to the router contract, instead of the DEX contract itself, so the DEX contract would see zero fees being paid in its own application call.

 ## Why bother?
 You can already code this in a smart contract